PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Introduction

 \subsection{Contributions}

 Incorporating the efficient square transform (ST) model, we propose a new PWLS approach for LDCT reconstruction that exploits regularization based on a pre-learned square transform (PWLS-ST).
-We also extend this approach to a more general PWLS scheme involving a union of learned transforms (PWLS-ULTRA).
+We also extend this approach to a more general PWLS scheme involving a Union of Learned TRAnsforms (PWLS-ULTRA).
 The transform models are pre-learned from numerous patches extracted from a dataset of CT images or volumes.
-We also incorporate patch-based weights in the proposed regularizer to help improve resolution or noise uniformity.
-We propose an efficient iterative algorithm that alternates between a \emph{sparse coding and clustering step} that uses closed-form solutions, and an iterative \emph{image update step}.
+We also incorporate patch-based weights in the proposed regularizer to help improve image resolution or noise uniformity.
+We propose an efficient iterative algorithm for the PWLS costs that alternates between a \emph{sparse coding and clustering step} (which reduces to a \emph{sparse coding step} for PWLS-ST) that uses closed-form solutions, and an iterative \emph{image update step}.
 There are several iterative algorithms that could be used for the image update step such as the preconditioned conjugate gradient (PCG) method \cite{fessler:99:cgp}, the separable quadratic surrogate method with ordered-subsets based acceleration (OS-SQS) \cite{erdogan:99:osa}, iterative coordinate descent (ICD) \cite{yu:11:fmb}, splitting-based algorithms \cite{ramani:12:asb}, and the optimal gradient method (OGM) \cite{kim:15:cos}.
 We chose the relaxed linearized augmented Lagrangian method with ordered-subsets (relaxed OS-LALM) \cite{nien:16:rla} for the image update step.

 The proposed PWLS-ULTRA approach clusters the voxels into different groups.
-These groups often capture features such as bones, specific soft tissues, edges, etc. Experiments with 2D and 3D axial CT scans of the XCAT phantom and 3D helical chest scans show that for low-dose levels, the proposed methods significantly improve the quality of reconstructed images compared to conventional reconstruction methods such as filtered back-projection or PWLS reconstruction with a nonadaptive edge-preserving regularizer (PWLS-EP).
-Using a union of learned transforms provides better images than using a single learned square transform or a learned overcomplete synthesis dictionary.
+These groups often capture features such as bones, specific soft tissues, edges, etc. Experiments with 2D and 3D axial CT scans of the extended cardiac-torso (XCAT) phantom and 3D helical chest and abdomen scans show that for both normal-dose and low-dose levels, the proposed methods significantly improve the quality of reconstructed images compared to conventional reconstruction methods such as filtered back-projection or PWLS reconstruction with a nonadaptive edge-preserving regularizer (PWLS-EP).
+The union of learned transforms provides better image reconstruction quality than using a single learned square transform.
+The proposed PWLS-ULTRA achieves comparable or better image quality compared to learned overcomplete synthesis dictionaries, but importantly, is much faster (computationally more efficient).

 We presented a brief study of PWLS-ST for low-dose fan-beam (2D) CT image reconstruction in \cite{zheng:16:ldc}.
 This paper investigates the more general PWLS-ULTRA framework, and presents experimental results illustrating the properties of the PWLS-ST and PWLS-ULTRA algorithms and demonstrating their performance for low-dose fan-beam, cone-beam (3D) and helical (3D) CT.